 The Romans made their mark on the ‘wolds – at one time, Cirencester was the country’s second city, after London – but the region owes its aura to the wool trade, the wealthy textile merchants leaving a legacy of magnificent manor houses and soaring spires.
 Sheep still roam the undulating pastures, but the wool is long gone, the region’s prosperity now resting on its emerging status as a gastronomic mecca.
 Get a taste for it at Michelin-starred pubs, classy country hotels, and one of Britain’s most talked-about craft spirit producers, the Cotswolds Distillery.

-Things to see and do in the Cotswolds
+Things to see and do during a weekend in The Cotswolds

 The Arts and Crafts movement left a legacy, from the enchanting summer home of designer William Morris, Kelmscott Manor, to the enticing labyrinth of ‘outdoor rooms’ at Hidcote, created by horticulturist Major Lawrence Johnston.
 Or there’s Snowshill Manor, established by the eccentric artist and collector Charles Paget Wade.

-Try ‘hamlet hopping’ through sleepy unspoilt settlements, like Asthall, Windrush, Sherborne or the charming (though menacing-sounding) Slaughters and you will feel you have stepped back to the era so vividly described in Laurie Lee’s Cider with Rosie.
+Try spending some of your weekend in The Cotswolds ‘hamlet hopping’ through sleepy unspoilt settlements.
+Visit places like Asthall, Windrush, Sherborne or the charming (though menacing-sounding) Slaughters and you will feel you have stepped back to the era so vividly described in Laurie Lee’s Cider with Rosie.